 All students would also need to cover their living expenses throughout their studies.
 We recommend you have at least £10,000 per year for this but this figure can vary depending on your chosen accommodation and lifestyle.

 Most MSc by Research students fund their own studies but there are sometimes funding opportunities available for particular projects.
-We would advertise these opportunities on our web pages.
+The Department is pleased to offer two funded MSc by research positions for October 2020 entry.
+Please see details below.
+The closing date for applications is 8 January 2020.

 Some students may be elgible for a UK Government Masters Loan.